 I hope this tutorial was helpful.
 Get your printable chart below to take with you to the grocery store to have on hand when purchasing your ingredients.

 There are several cheese & charcuterie boards shown on my Instagram feed.
-You can see them here: The Feathered Nester’s IG.
-This should provide you with a little more inspiration, if you need it.
+You can see them here: The Feathered Nester’s Instagram.
+This should provide you with even more easy recipe inspiration.

 Tutorial Sources & Recommendations